jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling-1.md/JuMP.md

 | 6 | DB   | shelf |
 | 7 | WA   | shelf |
 | 8 | TF   | shelf |

+We assign labels to the seventeen shifts in the week: